brockpluimer/baseball_analytics/README_strikeorball.md

 Strikeorball.py uses over 140,000 pitch datapoints to generate a Random Forest Classifier that predicts whether or not a User-designed pitch will be called a ball or strike.
 The input data is stored in sample-pitch-data.csv which must be in the same location as the script in order to run.
 The script outputs a ranked feature importance plot indicating the most influential factors related to ball/strike outcomes.

 How to Run

-Ensure that the file ìsample-pitch-dat.csvî is located in the same directory as the script.
+Ensure that the file ‚Äúsample-pitch-dat.csv‚Äù is located in the same directory as the script.
 Run the script in your terminal: python3 strikeorball.py.
 After the model is trained, the User will be asked to input values for various predictors to determine if a User designed pitch would be called a strike or a ball.
-The User can input either 1) custom values 2) random values within the range of the predictor by inputting ìrî or 3) the median predictor value by leaving the value blank.
+The User can input either 1) custom values 2) random values within the range of the predictor by inputting ‚Äúr‚Äù or 3) the median predictor value by leaving the value blank.

 Requirements
 * Python 3.x